 If you give your employer permission to upload health information about you to the RIW System, your employer may access that information on the RIW System.
-However, apart from access by your employer or AHPs as contemplated by these terms, that information will otherwise not be available to any other users of the RIW System.
+However, apart from access by your employer, an RIW Participant that you are associated with or AHPs, that information will otherwise not be available to any other users of the RIW System.

 How will my personal information be used?

 MTA may use information stored on the RIW System to process RIW Card applications and to administer the RIW Program.

 Rail operators and other organisations that are authorised participants in the RIW Program (RIW Participants) may access the RIW System to search for RIWs, check RIWs identification details, and access additional details about RIWs who they employ or are otherwise associated with.
 RIW Participants may collect, use or disclose RIW Information about that Rail Industry Worker to the extent necessary for the purposes of:

 (b) safety, workforce and work site planning, procuring resources, training and reporting for the RIW Participant;